freyste/freyste.github.io/_posts/2020-12-18-Mando_Jetpack.md

 ![_config.yml]({{ site.baseurl }}/images/Work_area_jetpack.jpeg)

-With a ply wood base and then just build up shapes around it using a combination of foam board and 3D printed parts.
+With a ply wood base and I just started to build up shapes off of it using a combination of foam board and 3D printed parts.

 ![_config.yml]({{ site.baseurl }}/images/Base_jetpack.jpeg)